Publisher: Go Nerdy

 I hope to launch a Kickstarter campaign for MonsterKart Mayhem in October, just in time for Halloween.
 My goal is to have the core book and four adventures finished with enough detail to show off when the Kickstarter goes live.
 Stay tuned for more details.

 Additionally, I have had some renewed interest in playtesting lately.
-The offer still stands to let playtesters create new content for the game and gain a free … Continue reading
+The offer still stands to let playtesters create new content for the game and gain a free copy of the book, so if you’re interested head on over to this …

 This week I took a bit of a break from designing MKM Fairyland because I had a lot of work to do on the core book itself.
 There’s a lot to talk about this week, so let’s get started!